 It’s exciting as this is my 99th blog post of Knycx Journeying since started 2 years ago!
 Every post is a great memory of my journeys and besides, a great opportunity for me to just good through the photos as if I am at that place, that time again.
 I learned a lot about the history, culture, and traditions of the places that I have been to.
 I got inspired to write about different places in my daily life and so I am going to keep my posts random and spontaneous, eventually, the blog will become a great archive of my journeys as they are grouped by countries in different categories!

 For example, Turkey was one of my greatest journeys – it’s exotic, it’s cultural, and it has a long, rich history.
 The country’s intercontinental presence makes it interesting and diverse.
 I have written about the Cotton Castle and the Salt flat, and I have also covered Istanbul and Cappadocia later – How about some man-made heritage sites in the Aegean region?

 I supposed many would have heard about the Greek mythology of Troy and the famous Trojan War.
 The war was a ten-year conflict that Greek warriors laid siege to Troy.
 The most famous part of the story was the cunning trick by the Greeks who built a large hollow horse out of wood and soldiers were hiding in the horse to get through the gates of Troy.
-Once they were into Troy, the Greeks set fire to the city and defeated the Trojans.
+Once they were in Troy, the Greeks set fire to the city and defeated the Trojans.